-Sleep when you can.
-Go to bed earlier, get up later, and nap when you can.
-If you're working all day, take 15 minutes and catnap at your desk.
+- Sleep when you can.
+Go to bed earlier, get up later and nap when you can.
+If you're working all day, take a 15-minute catnap at your desk.

 You may break out because your hormones are working overtime, causing your skin to produce more oil.
 Acne may subside later in your pregnancy, but to help control it now:

-Don't scrub or overwash your skin.
-And use a gentle cleanser like Cetaphil to avoid overdrying it.
+- Don't scrub or overwash your skin.
+Use a gentle cleanser like Cetaphil to avoid overdrying it.

-Pregnant women are actually inhaling deeper, the better to supply all that extra blood with oxygen.
+Pregnant women actually inhale deeper in order to better supply all the extra blood with oxygen.
 Even though you may be getting plenty of air, don't be surprised if you feel breathless, partly because the baby is transferring more carbon dioxide to you.

-Low blood sugar (a result of your changing metabolism), increase in hormones, and reduced blood flow to the brain can spell bad headaches for some moms-to-be.
-If you suffer from headaches, try using a hot or cold compress, massaging your temples, or getting some fresh air.
+Bad headaches during the first trimester are generally from low blood sugar (a result of your changing metabolism), an increase in hormones and reduced blood flow to the brain.
+If you suffer from headaches, try using a hot or cold compress, massaging your temples or getting some fresh air.
 If those don't work, acetaminophen is considered safe for pregnant women.
 If you're suffering from migraines, talk to your doctor.

 Dry eyes or changing vision

-With increased blood circulation, your entire body can feel a little swollen, and this includes your eyes.
+Your entire body can feel a little swollen from the increased blood circulation, and this includes your eyes.
 Your corneas thicken and curve, and that changes the way they refract visual images.
 For contact lens wearers, that may mean ditching the contacts and wearing glasses until delivery.
 And even those moms-to-be who wear glasses sometimes can't see as well.
 Even if your vision stays the same, your eyes may dry out from fluctuating hormones.
-You can try eyedrops to lubricate your eyes and, if needed, visit an eye doctor to temporarily adjust the prescription for your glasses.
+You can try eyedrops to lubricate your eyes, and if needed, visit an eye doctor to temporarily adjust the prescription for your glasses.

 Even though your baby is the size of a comma, your breasts are getting ready to nurse her.
 Hormonal changes and expanding milk ducts produce a growth spurt, usually around your sixth week of pregnancy, and make your breasts feel swollen and tender.
 To ease the ache: